 Spanish in the Community

-This course explores the complexities of Spanish language in the United States.
-Through a variety of readings, videos, and documents in Spanish and English, we will address a range of issues including the past and present of Spanish language in the US, the relationship between language and identity, and the tensions and hopes around the maintenance of Spanish in immigrant communities.
+This course explores the complexities of Spanish language and Latinx identity in the United States.
+Through a variety of readings, videos, and documents in Spanish and English, we will address a range of issues including the past and present of Spanish language in the U.S., the relationship between language and identity, and processes of racialization of language and linguistic minorities.
+The course also aims at situating the tensions and hopes around the maintenance of Spanish in immigrant communities in the broader context of struggles for social justice.

 Instructors: Alberto Bruzos Moro